 If you are new to ski touring, then we cannot emphasize enough the importance of not being significantly overweight: if you are a stone overweight (7-8kg/15lb) , then you will find the trip a lot harder and if you don’t have a solid background in endurance sports, you are likely to struggle.
 In our experience, if you are more than 12kg/25lb overweight, you may manage some steady day touring, especially if lift assisted, but you stand almost no chance of completing a big multiday ski tour like the Haute Route.
 So if you know you need to lose a bit of weight, then start right away and you’ll reap the rewards!

 Which Type Of Exercise?

-Having done a lot of training over the years preparing for ski seasons, we found that mountain walking, running and cycling are all good ways of getting fit.
-In terms of ‘bang for your buck’ – cycling especially gives you a good cardiovascular workout and a similar kind of leg strength beneficial for ski touring.
-Mountain biking is probably the best, as the climbs are steeper and it’s a dynamic balance sport on the descents – just like skiing.
+Having done a lot of training over the years preparing for ski seasons, we’ve found that mountain walking, running and cycling are all good ways of getting fit.
+In terms of ‘bang for your buck’ – cycling especially gives you a good cardiovascular workout and good thigh strength beneficial for ski touring.
+Mountain biking is probably best, as the climbs are steeper and it’s a dynamic balance sport on the descents – just like skiing.
 However, any form of cardiovascular exercise is beneficial, especially if it involves going uphill!

-Cardiovascular team sports (eg football, rugby, hockey etc) and racket sports (eg squash) are also good forms of training if you enjoy playing hard.
-These have the advantage that you usually have a regular slot for doing them, so it tends to actually happen!
+Cardiovascular team sports (eg football, rugby, hockey etc) and racket sports (eg squash) are also good forms of training, so long as you play hard.
+These have the advantage that you usually have a regular slot for doing them, so it tends to actually happen…

 Finding Time To Train